chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ### Continuous integration

-Every commit and pull request is built
+Every commit and pull request is built on [